Home Page of Murray J Leaf

 I am a

-from the University of Chicago and a BA in philosophy from Reed
+University of Chicago and a BA in philosophy from Reed College.
+I am

-College.
-I am often asked what my "specialty" is – am I a
+often asked what my "specialty" is – am I a symbolic anthropologist,

-us and following it out to the last implication while working as hard
+following it out to the last implication while working as hard as we possibly

 My aim is to contribute to the development of social science as true science, and I have little patience with people who argue that it is impossible.
 The grounds claimed for such arguments are consistently under-educated and self-defeating and the plain fact is that we have already done quite a lot of it.
 There is a large chunk of anthropological research that is solidly empirical, and while it is not comparable to most of modern chemistry or biology in the level of consensus on its methods and the the extent to which those methods consistently generate advances in a more or less routine manner, it is far ahead of most of economics (for example), closely tied in with much good work in the physical and biological sciences, and far ahead of what anthropology itself was a hundred years ago.